What Is a Foreign Grantor Trust?

 If the FGT has an account with a reporting financial institution (FI) in a CRS jurisdiction, then the reporting FI will treat the FGT as a Passive Non-Financial Entity (NFE) and look through the FGT to identify and report Controlling Persons.

 If the FGT’s downstream investment vehicle is located in a CRS jurisdiction and is classified as a Passive NFE, then the reporting FI will look through the FGT to identify Controlling Persons.
 This will require the reporting FI look to through the Passive NFE and look through the FGT to identify and report Controlling Persons.

 If the FGT’s downstream investment vehicle is located in a CRS jurisdiction and is classified as an Active NFE, then the reporting FI will not be required to look through the Active NFE to identify and report Controlling Persons.

 The Controlling Person of the trust is anyone who exercises control over the trust, which can include a settlor, protector, investment adviser and beneficiary.

 This is a simplistic review of a foreign grantor trust.
 Thus, it is necessary to speak with a U.S. trust specialist and a FATCA/CRS attorney to ensure that you understand the requirements and tax implications for your specific situation.

 It is also necessary to understand both FATCA’s and CRS’ anti-abuse/anti-avoidance rules which prohibit individuals from engaging in certain activities to avoid due diligence and reporting.

-For additional blog posts, please go to my website: elizabethmcmorrowlaw.com.
-In particular, see: December 26, 2017: New Filing Requirement for LLCs & U.S. Foreign Grantor Trusts; September 17, 2017: FBAR: October 16, 2017 Deadline for Trustees to Report Client Trusts to FinCen.
+For additional blog posts see: December 26, 2017: New Filing Requirement for LLCs & U.S. Foreign Grantor Trusts; September 15, 2017: FBAR: October 16, 2017 Deadline for Trustees to Report Client Trusts to FinCen.